Coordination Council (Belarus): Creation

 On 21 August, Tsikhanouskaya's lawyer Znak filed a formal protest concerning the presidential election with the Supreme Court of Belarus.
 Znak said that "A complaint has been submitted.
 A decision on when to start proceedings is due within three days."
 On 24 August, presidium members Dylevsky and Kovalkova were detained by OMON officers whilst attempting to support a wildcat strike at the Minsk Tractor Works factory.
 Presidium members Vlasova, Latushko, Alexievich, and Kolesnikova were also summoned for questioning.
 Both Kovalkova and Dylevsky were sentenced to 10 days' imprisonment the following day.

 On 26 August, Ivonka Survilla, President of the Rada of the Belarusian People's Republic, expressed her support for Tsikhanouskaya.
 On 31 August, presidium member Vlasova was detained by the OMON.
 On 5 September, presidium member Kovalkova chose to leave Belarus rather than remain in detention over the Section 361 charges.
 On 7 September, presidium member Kolesnikova was detained by unidentified masked men in Minsk.

 On 9 September 2020, the only member of the presidium not yet arrested or missing was Nobel Prize in Literature laureate Svetlana Alexievich.
 However, there were reports from Belarusian journalists that unknown men were knocking at the doors of her home.
 As of 9 August 2020, she was under round-the-clock guard by diplomats for several European countries, including ambassadors from Poland and Lithuania.

+In September 2020, Lithuania, where the council was based as of 2020, became the only sovereign state to recognize the CCTP as the sole legitimate government of Belarus.

 At a press conference in Poland, council member Pavel Latushko condemned the situation in Belarus, claiming that 10,000 people were subject to misconduct and imprisonment orchestrated by the security forces.
 He stated that 450 people were tortured, and protesters were put into jail on fake charges.
 Latushko and Olga Kovalkova invited the OSCE and United Nations to send observers to Belarus to assess the situation.

-25 October ultimatum

-On 16 October, Svetlana Tsikhanouskaya was put on the wanted lists in Belarus and Russia on charges of "attempting to overthrow the constitutional order".